davidwhitney/Passenger/README.md

   * The UrlAttribute
 	* Collections
   * Navigation attributes and selectors
-	* Other methods
-	* Page transitions and method chaining
 	* Accessing WebDriver from a page object
+	* Methods
 * Creating your first Page Component
   * PageComponentAttribute
+* Extended features
+	* Page transitions and method chaining
+	* Building UI abstractions with IPassengerElements

 ## Example usage